fbpx

 After we learn about astronauts, we label an astronaut while learning vocabulary!

 Now that we’re all astronauts, we explore the solar system one planet at a time.
 Each day, we “fly” to the planet!
-We read about the planet and complete our graphic organizer.
+We read about the planet, watch a video, and complete our graphic organizer.
 Students then use that information to fill out their planet fact sheet.
 They also draw a picture of the planet.
-For this part, I use a NASA photograph of each planet so the students see what the planet looks like!
+For this part, I use a NASA photograph of each planet so the students can see what the planet looks like!

 We make galaxy slime using contact solution, glue, baking soda, and baby oil!